tshepang/blog-movies/content/movies/Appleseed Ex Machina (2007).rst

 The action does not offer any real improvement over the previous movie, even though the budget is 3 times as large.
 It's also not as interesting.
-The animation is of more consistent quality the first movie, but there's nothing really groundbreaking.
+The animation is of more consistent quality than the first movie, but there's nothing really groundbreaking.

 **sidenote**: Why the fuck did they have to drastically change the